tdudleyschool/ML-For-Cyber-Attack-Detection/README.md

 # ML-For-Cyber-Attack-Detection
-_Author: Tafari Dudley, Michael Porter &_
+_Author: Tafari Dudley, Michael Porter & Sukhraj Singh_
 _Last update: 07/04/2023_
 This project is related to code used for the Advanced Security project "__Cyber Attack Detection thanks to Machine Learning Algorithms__".
 This work has been carried out by Antoine Delplace, Sheryl Hermoso, and Kristofer Anandita.
 ## Perpose